 05 of 05

 A wide variety of outdoor activities are available in Big Bend National Park.
-Hiking, camping, fishing, birding, mountain biking, rafting, kayaking, nature watching (the park is home to mountain lions, a few black bear, and numerous other unique species), swimming, and other activities are available.
+Hiking, camping, fishing, birding, mountain biking, rafting, kayaking, nature watching (the park is home to mountain lions, a few black bears, and numerous other unique species), swimming, and other activities are available.
 Rock and fossil hunting are popular, although no specimens may be removed from the park.
 As is the case with the other natural attractions on this list, fall's pleasant weather makes it the best time to visit Big Bend National Park and take part in one of the many outdoor recreational activities available there.